SINS-Lab/Systems/SCIBS/SII-Mono/around_corner.md

 -  Follow procedures for starting a beam in S1
 -  Turn off the ion gauge for S2
 -  Connect an electrometer to F and to FC2
+-  Connect an electrometer or other similar device to M

 ## Supply turn on order: